-1. Understand the operation, characteristics, testing and application of industrial based devices and circuits.
+1. Describe the characteristics and operation of industrial based devices.
+Perform analysis and testing of circuits employing these device in typical industrial applications.

 Potential Elements of the Performance:

-- Understand the operation of Industrial OPAMP circuits and systems including (but not limited to) Comparators, Schmitt Triggers, Integrators and Differentiators. - Determine and calculate the output characteristics employing OPAMPS. - Understand and calculate typical Timing Circuits including (but not limited to) Linear Capacitor Charging and Astable and Monostable Integrated Timer Circuits - Understand the operation of various semiconductor and thyristor devices including (but not limited to) SCR's, DIAC's TRIAC's, UJT's, PUT's as well as other common 4-Layer devices. - Analyze and solve circuits in AC and DC Power control systems (Single Phase). - Correctly select / replace devices in applications based on operational requirements and characteristics. - Perform In / Out of circuit testing to determine component functionality.
+- Describe the operation of Industrial OPAMP circuits and systems including (but not limited to) Comparators, Schmitt Triggers, Integrators and Differentiators. - Calculate the output characteristics of circuits employing OPAMPS. - Describe the operation of, and calculate typical Timing Circuits including (but not limited to) Linear Capacitor Charging and Astable and Monostable Integrated Timer Circuits - Describe the operation of various semiconductor and thyristor devices including (but not limited to) SCR's, DIAC's TRIAC's, UJT's, PUT's as well as other common 4-Layer devices. - Analyze and solve circuits in AC and DC Power control systems (Single Phase). - Correctly select / replace devices in applications based on operational requirements and characteristics. - Perform In / Out of circuit testing to determine component functionality.

 2. Analyze, test and troubleshoot electronic circuits.

 Potential Elements of the Performance:

-- Accurately analyze the operation of typical industrial circuits employing typical electronic devices outlined. - Perform simple AC and/or DC calculations of common circuits to determine the operation / functionality. - Correctly test circuits for functionality, using common and specialized test equipment. - Correctly and accurately troubleshoot malfunctioning circuits.
+Accurately analyze the operation of typical industrial circuits employing typical electronic devices outlined.

+- Perform simple AC and/or DC calculations of common circuits to determine the operation / functionality. - Correctly test circuits for functionality, using common and specialized test equipment. - Correctly and accurately troubleshoot malfunctioning circuits.

 3. Design and modify simple industrial circuits.

 Potential Elements of the Performance: